starlingvibes/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display lines not containing a pattern display lines starting with a letter replacing characters removing characters from a string
+display lines not containing a pattern display lines starting with a letter replacing characters removing characters from a string reverse the input